 “Thank you to folks across this country who wrapped their arms around our family,” Walz told supporters in Harrisburg, Pa., on Election Day.
 “I hope you saw yourselves in us, middle-class folks who are just trying to do the right thing.”

-The governor will return to Minnesota, where a majority of local voters supported the Harris-Walz ticket and where many Democrats had been preparing for the possibility of Lt.
+The governor will return to Minnesota, where a majority of voters supported the Harris-Walz ticket and where many Democrats had been preparing for the possibility of Lt.
 Gov. Peggy Flanagan stepping into the state’s top job.

 Almost 51% of Minnesota voters backed the Democratic ticket this year, while about 47% picked Trump and Vance.
 In the 2020 election, more than 52% of voters backed President Joe Biden and Harris, while roughly 45% voted for Trump and Mike Pence.